holderlb/WSU-SmartEnv-NG/README.md

 * Training data: Training data for each of the three smart environment testbeds.
 These three CSV files should be put in the same location as the unzipped folders above.
 The data is available [here](https://ailab.wsu.edu/AIQ/smartenv/smartenv_train.zip) (1.5MB)

+## Acknowledgements

+For more information, contact Larry Holder (<holder@wsu.edu>).

+Thanks to WSU colleagues Diane Cook, Chris Pereyda, and Brian Thomas.

+This research was sponsored by the Defense Advanced Research Projects Agency (DARPA) and the Army Research Office (ARO) and was accomplished under Cooperative Agreement Number W911NF-20-2-0004.